I serve clients worldwide.

 A very small number of professionals in this field, I’d say less than ten percent, begin with the assumption that human beings can achieve increasingly higher degrees of emotional self-direction (sometimes called emotional differentiation), that this is a good thing, and that adult romantic relationships and marriages are the perfect place for developing this self-expansive and self-empowering ability.

-This difference in approach is important for you to know, not only because it forms the foundation of whatever course of therapy you choose, but because it forms the very basis of your belief about what relationships are for, and what the potential of your relationship might be.
+This difference in approach is important for you to know, not only because it forms the foundation of whatever course you choose, but because it forms the very basis of your belief about what relationships are for, and what the potential of your relationship might be.

 Think about this for a moment.